 As F dominants, INFPs are more authentically inclined toward the arts, culture, and music than INTPs.
 INFPs also display more F tendencies with respect to caring for animals, plants, the needy, etc. INTPs, by contrast, are most engaged when informally researching, philosophizing, discussing ideas with others, or working on their personal projects.
 They love wrestling with ideas related to philosophy, theology, psychology, metaphysics, and epistemology.

 INTPs and INFPs are also alike in their tendency to constantly make plans and diverge from them.
-This can be understood in light of their functional stack.
+This can be understood in light of their function stack.
 Because of their dominant J function (Ti or Fi), INPs feel compelled to make plans and bring order to their lives.
 But since their auxiliary function, Ne, is constantly working in the opposite direction, they invariably end up doubting and questioning the plans they just finished making.
 Other types can find it humorous how INPs can seem to have a new grand plan for their lives every day.

 If you’re an INFP or INTP looking to better understand yourself and your life path, you’ve come to the right place.
 Not only have we written extensively about these types in our books and online articles, but we’ve also developed an online course—Finding Your Path as an INFP, INTP, ENFP or ENTP—which has proven very helpful to INPs seeking clarity about their personality, identity, life purpose, career path, etc. So if you haven’t done so already, take a moment to learn more about the course→